Miscellaneous Articles

 3. Keep calls brief when they are necessary to take in a public place.
 Let the other party know that you are in a public place and will call them back.

-7. You should stay about 10 feet away from others when talking on your cell.
+8. You should stay about 10 feet away others when talking on your cell.

 Aging is Not for Sissies